acmdas/das_fieldstones/morefieldstones2019.md

 &ldquo;As a child in the 60s and 70s, I was raised on stories like this.
 (I wish we had more of them today) And they&rdquo;ve had a profound influence.
 This is why art is so important.

 &ldquo;These stories taught me that to passively disengage for fear of reprisal is cowardly.
-Making a judgment, taking a stand and then acting against an injustice or acting to support excellence is the stuff of the everyman hero.&rdquo;&mdash;<a href="https://stevenpressfield.com/2019/01/art-and-polarity/" rel="noopener" target="_blank">Shawn Coyne</a>
+Making a judgment, taking a stand and then acting against an injustice or acting to support excellence is the stuff of the everyman hero.&rdquo;&mdash;[Shawn Coyne](https://stevenpressfield.com/2019/01/art-and-polarity/)

 ## Problems and Boundaries
 Fri, 18 Jan 2019